Parenting for Anxious Children: Easy Self-Paced Program that Brings Big Change

 However, there are some caveats to keep in mind.
 It's important not to impose our dreams on our children or compare them to others.
 We should also avoid overwhelming them with stories of hardship or making them feel guilty for not persevering.

-Finally, I'm excited to announce that the Practice of Empathic Discipline is now available!
+Finally, I'm excited to announce that Parenting for Anxious Children is now available!
 Click here to learn more and start your journey towards building a more empathic and resilient family.

 Close